beginning of content

 Key facts

-• Anger is a normal human emotion that can range from mild annoyance to intense rage.
+• Anger is a normal human emotion — it can range from mild annoyance to intense rage.

-• If you don't control your anger, it can lead to aggressive behaviour and violence.
+• If you don't manage your anger, it can be harmful to your health and damage your relationships with others.

 What is anger?

-It's what we do when we're angry that can cause problems.
+It's important to express anger in a healthy way.
+Unhealthy expressions of anger can cause problems or harm.
 For example, anger expressed as violence can cause physical injury and even death.

 If you, or someone you know, is in immediate danger of hurting themselves or others, call triple zero (000).